 This video provides an overview of the project and its benefits.

 The Monash Freeway Upgrade will relieve congestion and support jobs growth in Melbourne's south east.
 Key benefits include:

-- Reduced travel times and room for an extra 2000 vehicles during the peak
+- Room for an extra 2,000 vehicles per hour during the peak

-- Stronger links between key employment and education precincts along the M1.
+- Stronger links between key employment and education precincts along the M1 corridor

-The Monash Upgrade project is proceeding as part of the Western Distributor Project.
+- Up to 5,600 jobs as part of the overall Western Distributor Project.

 For more information about the project please contact:

 For languages other than English, please call 1800 817 687.